-- 9.17 No disciplinary action as defined in the Local Authorities (Standing Order) (England) Regulations 2001 as amended shall be taken in respect of the Chief Executive, as head of the County Council's paid service, the Monitoring Officer, or the Chief Financial Officer, except as provided in this Standing Order.
-Subject to the action described in Standing Order 9.18 below, no disciplinary action may be taken by the County Council, a committee, a Cabinet Member, joint committee or any other person acting on their behalf, other than by having regard to recommendations in a report made by an Independent Panel under the Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015. - 9.18 The action mentioned in Standing Order 9.17 above is suspension for the purpose of investigating the alleged misconduct; and any such suspension shall be on full pay and shall terminate no later than the expiry of two months beginning on the day on which the suspension takes effect. - 9.19 Disciplinary cases concerning the Chief Executive shall be heard by a Member Panel drawn from the Appeals Panel by the Director of Law and Assurance but the panel shall also include a member of the Cabinet.
-Disciplinary cases concerning Executive Directors, directors who report to the Chief Executive or the Monitoring Officer shall be heard by the Chief Executive plus at least one other person (identified by the Chief Executive) who may be another Executive Director, a Cabinet Member or one of each.
-Appeals shall be heard by a Board of Appeal of up to five members drawn from the Appeals Panel but shall include the Chairman and Leader and/or a Cabinet Member. - 9.20 Where a Member Panel or Board of Appeal in accordance with Standing Order 9.19 hears disciplinary proceedings against a director, other than one covered by Standing Order 9.17, and intends to give a notice of dismissal to such an officer, such notice must not be given until: - (a) the Director of Law and Assurance has been notified of the officer's name and any particulars relevant to the dismissal;
+- 8.18 No disciplinary outcome recommending dismissal shall be effective in respect of the Chief Executive, as head of the County Council's paid service, the Monitoring Officer, or the Chief Finance Officer, except as provided in this Standing Order.
+Subject to the action described in Standing Order 8.19 below, no disciplinary outcome of dismissal may be taken by the County Council other than by having regard to advice and recommendations in a report made by an Independent Panel convened pursuant to the Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015.
+The Council shall also consider the findings of any investigation and the representations of the officer concerned before reaching a decision. - 8.19 The action mentioned in Standing Order 8.18 above is suspension for the purpose of investigating the alleged misconduct; and any such suspension shall be on full pay and shall terminate no later than the expiry of two months beginning on the day on which the suspension takes effect unless extended (which shall not be other than for sound and compelling reasons).
+In the case of the Chief Executive a decision to suspend pending investigation shall only be taken by the Leader of the Council, in consultation with the Chairman and the Cabinet, and only after taking advice from the Director of Law and Assurance and the Director of Human Resources and Organisational Development.
+In the case of either of the other officers named in 8.18 the decision to suspend shall be by the Chief Executive in consultation with the Leader and the relevant cabinet member and only after taking advice from the Director of Human Resources and Organisational Development. - 8.20 Disciplinary cases concerning the Chief Executive, Monitoring Officer or Chief Finance Officer shall be heard by a Member Panel drawn from the Appeals Panel but the panel shall also include a member of the Cabinet.
+Disciplinary cases concerning other directors who report to the Chief Executive shall be heard by the Chief Executive plus at least one other person (identified by the Chief Executive) who may be another director.
+Appeals shall be heard by a Board of Appeal of up to five members drawn from the Appeals Panel but shall include the Chairman and Leader and/or a cabinet member.

-- (b) the Director of Law and Assurance has notified every member of the Cabinet of the name of the officer, particulars relevant to the proposed dismissal and the period within which objections to the proposal should be submitted by the Leader on behalf of the Cabinet; and - (c) the Leader has indicated that there are no objections, no objections are received within the specified period or that any objection received is not material or well founded. - 9.21 Where a Member Panel or Board of Appeal acting in relation to an officer referred to in Standing Order 9.17 intends to give notice of dismissal such notice shall not be given until the matter has been referred for approval by the County Council, together with the recommendations from the Independent Panel referred to in Standing order 9.17.
+- 8.21 Where a Member Panel or Board of Appeal in accordance with Standing Order 8.20 hears disciplinary proceedings against a director, other than one covered by Standing Order 8.18, and intends to give a notice of dismissal to such an officer, such notice must not be given until: - (a) the Director of Law and Assurance has been notified of the officer's name and any particulars relevant to the dismissal; - (b) the Director of Law and Assurance has notified every member of the Cabinet of the name of the officer, particulars relevant to the proposed dismissal and the period within which objections to the proposal should be submitted by the Leader on behalf of the Cabinet; and - (c) the Leader has indicated that there are no objections, no objections are received within the specified period or that any objection received is not material or well founded. - 8.22 Where a Member Panel or Board of Appeal acting in relation to an officer referred to in Standing Order 8.18 intends to give notice of dismissal such notice shall not be given until the matter has been referred for approval by the County Council, together with the recommendations from the Independent Panel referred to in Standing Order 8.18 and such other material as may be required.